Ulster Bank introduces Apple Pay for business customers

 The system will offer business customers a more secure option for contactless payments, replacing cash and eliminating the need for users to touch the card terminal.

-Ulster Bank’s decision to extend Apple Pay to business customers comes more than three years after Ulster Bank first adopted the technology for personal customers.
+Ulster Bank’s decision to extend Apple Pay to business customers comes more than three years after the bank first adopted the technology for personal customers.

 “We are delighted to extend Apple Pay to our business customers for their commercial cards.